KeyurVKulkarni/CanParser/README.md

 + **Data Tags** : Name a data tag and assign it certain bits from the data payload of certain CAN ID(s).
 Observe the variation of the value of these bits in the CAN Trace file w.r.t time.
 Addresses the spatial multiplexing of the Data Payload for accomodating multiple Data fields.

 + **Temporal Tags** : Name a temporal tag and assign it a CAN ID.
 Assign it a dependency (dependency = element that will differentiate between different versions of the CAN ID in time).
 Addresses the time multiplexing of the Data Payload for accomodating multiple Data fields.

++ **Enum Tag** : If a Value or Range of Values of the Data Tag correspond to certain discrete state OR condition OR enumeration then those can be identified by selecting the relevant Data tag and defining the name corresponding the Value or Range of Values.

 + **Data scaling** : Scale every occurence of a data component by a constant.
 This might be helpful for unit conversions.